nik0lai/psychonomie_nl/src/content/pages/conference.md

 <div class="alert alert-warning" markdown="1">
+The next NVP winterconference will be held in person on 16-19 December 2021 in Egmond aan Zee.
+Save the date!
+This page will updated as the date approaches.

+Below you find the archived NVP 2019 winter conference information.

 <b>This page has been archived —</b> The 17th NVP winterconference was held in December 2019.
 The next NVP winterconference will be held in December 2021.
 This page will updated as the date approaches.